Hey! I'm Brittany Passmore.

 My Philosophy of Editing

 Various teachers and leaders throughout my life have taught me that "success is found in the details," a mantra my high school choir teacher repeated often.
-Perhaps this is why I have found so much joy in the profession of editing; paying attention to the small details in a document and making them consistent with each other is reflective of the peace that comes from keeping the details of my life consistent with my personal standards.
+Perhaps this is why I have found so much joy in the profession of editing; paying attention to the small details in a manuscript and making them consistent with each other is reflective of the peace that comes from keeping the details of my life consistent with my personal standards.

 Editing the work of another writer, I have found, is more intellectually stimulating than simply following a rule book.
 There are many intricacies and available choices for each writing situation, and I appreciate the challenge of making corrections and suggestions that pertain to the author's style and writing circumstances.
 To me, I hear a subtle music in the way we put words and punctuation together, and my goal is to craft sentences that maintain clarity yet flow in a pleasing way to both the eye and ear.